We have listed a few questions and answers that we hope will help you.

 Will students need a laptop?

 We have wifi set up throughout and make full use of cloud document storage and e-mail communication.
 Students are free to use their own laptop or tablet pc if it can be connected.
-There will be computers on site for specialised subjects and general use.
+There are computers on site for specialised subjects and general use.

 Students who are eligible for the Bursary Fund will be given access to a laptop for study purposes.